mishael1-d/simple_shell/README.md

 # Simple_Shell

 Run a shell designed to mimic sh.
-Execute commands and interact with the kernel as an end of semester project for student at Holberton .
+Execute commands and interact with the kernel as an end of semester project for student at alx .
 Its built and tested on virtruel box via vagrant image ubuntu 14.04 and compiled on GCC 4.8.4 .